FriendlyTroll/dalYinski/README.md

 After starting the app on Windows you may get a popup "Windows protected your PC".
 Click on more info and choose "Run anyway".

-If you get a Windows Defender firewall window, check the box "Private networks, such as my home or work network" to allow the program to communicate with mobile app over your home network.
+If you get a Windows Defender firewall window, check the box "Private networks, such as my home or work network" and "Public networks..." to allow the program to communicate with mobile app over your home network and check for updates.

 4. Install Android app